WRENCH: A Comprehensive Benchmark for Weak Supervision: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce \benchmark, a comprehensive benchmark for weak supervision.
 It includes 22 datasets for classification and sequence tagging with a wide range of domains, modalities, and sources of supervision.
 Through extensive comparisons, we conclude that designing general-purpose weak supervision methods still remains challenging.
 We believe that \benchmark provides an increasingly needed foundation for addressing this challenge.
 In addition, \benchmark provides procedural labeling function generators for systematic study of various types of weak supervision sources.
 Based on the generators, we study a range of aspects of weak supervision, in order to help understand the weak supervision problem and motivate future research directions.

 For future work, we plan to include more weak supervision methods and novel tasks, covering more aspects of weak supervision.
+Specifically, we plan to incorporate following aspects:

+\textbf{(1) Learning the dependency structure of supervision sources.} The dependency structure among supervision sources is frequently ignored in applications of weak supervision.
+However, as reported in \cite{MisspecificationInDP}, this unawareness and consequent dependency structure misspecification could result in a serious performance drop.
+To address this, several approaches have been proposed~\cite{Bach2017LearningTS,Varma2017InferringGM,Varma2019LearningDS}, but a benchmark for this purpose is missing.
+To complement this, we plan to add more datasets with varying dependency structure for benchmarking the dependency structure learning in weak supervision.

+\textbf{(2) Active generation and repurposing of supervision sources.} To further reduce human annotation efforts, very recently, researchers turn to active generation~\cite{varma2018snuba,TALLOR,glara,boecking2021interactive,darwin} and repurposing~\cite{DBLP:conf/naacl/GoelORVR21} of supervision sources.
+In the future, we plan to incorporate these new tasks and methods into \benchmark to extend its scope.

+\textbf{(3) More applications of weak supervision.} \benchmark focus on two applications of weak supervision: classification and sequence tagging.
+To unleash the potential of weak supervision and push the community to move forward, we plan to add more applications into \benchmark in the future.

+Finally, the \textbf{model performance prediction} based on properties of dataset and supervision sources is of great importance yet challenging and open.
+We believe the labeling function generator in \benchmark and the new proposed measurements of supervision sources, \ie, correlation and data-dependency, would contribute to this goal.